Medicinal Plant Lexicon

 Medicinally used parts of plants (herbal drug)

-The leaves are used with their intense minty scent, which is clearly notable when rubbed - it comes from the essential oil contained in the leaves.
-The main farming areas are located in Thuringia, Bavaria, Spain and Bulgaria.
-Farms for the extraction of essential oil (peppermint oil) can be found in the United States, South America and Asia.
+The main cultivation areas are in Thuringia and Bavaria (Germany), as well as in Spain and Bulgaria.
+Crops for the extraction of essential oil (peppermint oil) can be found in the United States, South America, and Asia.

 Constituents of the herbal drug

-Peppermint leaves contain an essential oil ("peppermint oil").
-It consists of 30 to 55% (-) menthol, and also contains 14-32% menthone, 2.8 to 10% menthyl acetate and other terpenes. (-)- Menthol is responsible for the characteristic scent.
-It also contains Lamiaceen tannins (main representatives: rosmarinic acid) and flavonoids.
+Peppermint leaves contain essential oil (‘peppermint oil’), lamiaceae tannins (mainly rosmarinic acid), and flavonoids.
+Peppermint oil consists of 30 to 55% (-)-menthol, 14 to 32% menthone, 2.8 to 10% menthyl acetate, and other terpenes. (-)-Menthol is responsible for the characteristic aroma of the oil.

 Quality of the drug